June 16th, 2026

 Challenges Faced by African Children

-African children face numerous challenges, including:
+African children encounter a host of formidable challenges, including:

 Advocacy and Awareness